junxit/us-congress-bills-113/bill.md

 # H.R.
 2413

-> To prioritize and redirect NOAA resources to a focused program of investment on near-term, affordable, and attainable advances in observational, computing, and modeling capabilities to deliver substantial improvement in weather forecasting and prediction of high impact weather events, such as tornadoes and hurricanes, and for other purposes.
+> To prioritize and redirect NOAA resources to a focused program of investment on affordable and attainable advances in observational, computing, and modeling capabilities to deliver substantial improvement in weather forecasting and prediction of high impact weather events, such as those associated with hurricanes, tornadoes, droughts, floods, storm surges, and wildfires, and for other purposes.

 ## § 1.
 Short title

-This Act may be cited as the “Weather Forecasting Improvement Act of 2013”.
+This Act may be cited as the “Weather Forecasting Improvement Act of 2014”.

 ## § 2.
 Public safety priority

-In accordance with NOAA’s critical mission to provide science, service, and stewardship, the Under Secretary shall prioritize weather-related activities, including the provision of weather data, forecasts, and warnings for the protection of life and property and the enhancement of the national economy, in all relevant line offices.
+In accordance with NOAA’s critical mission to provide science, service, and stewardship, the Under Secretary shall prioritize weather-related activities, including the provision of improved weather data, forecasts, and warnings for the protection of life and property and the enhancement of the national economy, in all relevant line offices.

 ## § 3.
 Weather research and forecasting innovation

-- **(a)** *Program* The Assistant Administrator for OAR shall conduct a program to develop improved understanding of and forecast capabilities for atmospheric events and their impacts, placing priority on developing more accurate, timely, and effective warnings and forecasts of high impact weather events that endanger life and property.
+- **(a)** *Program* The Assistant Administrator for OAR shall conduct a program to develop improved understanding of and forecast capabilities for atmospheric events and their impacts, placing priority on developing more accurate, timely, and effective warnings and fore-casts of high impact weather events that endanger life and property.
 - **(b)** *Program elements* The program described in subsection (a) shall focus on the following activities:
-  - **(1)** Improving the fundamental understanding of weather consistent with section 2, including boundary layer and other atmospheric processes.
+  - **(1)** Improving the fundamental understanding of weather consistent with section 2, including the boundary layer and other atmospheric processes affecting high impact weather events.
   - **(2)** Improving the understanding of how the public receives, interprets, and responds to warnings and forecasts of high impact weather events that endanger life and property.
   - **(3)** Research and development, and transfer of knowledge, technologies, and applications to the NWS and other appropriate agencies and entities, including the American weather industry and academic partners, related to—
-    - **(A)** advanced radar, radar networking technologies, and other ground-based technologies, including those emphasizing rapid, fine-scale sensing of the boundary layer and the use of innovative, dual-polarization, phased-array technologies;
+    - **(A)** advanced radar, radar networking technologies, and other ground-based technologies, including those emphasizing rapid, fine-scale sensing of the boundary layer and lower troposphere, and the use of innovative, dual-polarization, phased array technologies;
     - **(B)** aerial weather observing systems;
-    - **(C)** high performance computing and information technology networks;
+    - **(C)** high performance computing and information technology and wireless communication networks;
     - **(D)** advanced numerical weather prediction systems and forecasting tools and techniques that improve the forecasting of timing, track, intensity, and severity of high impact weather, including through—
       - **(i)** the development of more effective mesoscale models;
       - **(ii)** more effective use of existing, and the development of new, regional and national cloud-resolving models;
-      - **(iii)** enhanced global models; and
+      - **(iii)** enhanced global weather models; and
       - **(iv)** integrated assessment models;
-    - **(E)** quantitative assessment tools for measuring the value of data and observing systems, including OSSEs (as described in section 8), OSEs, and AOAs;
+    - **(E)** quantitative assessment tools for measuring the impact and value of data and observing systems, including OSSEs (as described in section 8), OSEs, and AOAs;
     - **(F)** atmospheric chemistry and interactions essential to accurately characterizing atmospheric composition and predicting meteorological processes, including cloud microphysical, precipitation, and atmospheric electrification processes, to more effectively understand their role in severe weather; and
     - **(G)** additional sources of weather data and information, including commercial observing systems.
-  - **(4)** A technology transfer initiative, carried out jointly and in coordination with the Assistant Administrator for NWS, and in cooperation with the American weather industry and academic partners, to ensure continuous development and transition of the latest scientific and technological advances into NWS operations.
+  - **(4)** A technology transfer initiative, carried out jointly and in coordination with the Assistant Administrator for NWS, and in cooperation with the American weather industry and academic partners, to ensure continuous development and transition of the latest scientific and technological advances into NWS operations and to establish a process to sunset outdated and expensive operational methods and tools to enable cost-effective transfer of new methods and tools into operations.
 - **(c)** *Extramural research*
   - **(1)** *In general* In carrying out the program under this section, the Assistant Administrator for OAR shall collaborate with and support the non-Federal weather research community, which includes institutions of higher education, private entities, and nongovernmental organizations, by making funds available through competitive grants, contracts, and cooperative agreements.
-  - **(2)** *Sense of Congress* It is the sense of Congress that not less than 30 percent of the funds authorized for research and development at OAR by this Act should be made available for this purpose.
+  - **(2)** *Sense of congress* It is the sense of Congress that not less than 30 percent of the funds authorized for research and development at OAR by this Act should be made available for this purpose.
-  - **(3)** *Report* The Under Secretary shall transmit to Congress annually, concurrently with NOAA’s budget request, a description of current and planned activities under this section.
+- **(d)** *Report* The Under Secretary shall transmit to Congress annually, concurrently with NOAA’s budget request, a description of current and planned activities under this section.

 ## § 4.
 Tornado warning improvement and extension program